shacharm2/CarND-Advanced-Lane-Lines/README.md

 ### Line averaging

-A buffer or the 7 recent line fits is saved.
+A buffer or the 10 recent line fits is saved.
 Given a new fit, outliers are removed (mean, std) and then a weighted

 ### Bad lines

-* Lines for which the end of the line is an outlier with respect to 7 last line ends, causes an initialization of the line localization process
+* Lines for which the end of the line is an outlier with respect to 10 last line ends, causes an initialization of the line localization process

-* non found lines were not dealt with
+* non found lines were not dealt with using previous lines as 'placeholders'.
+This was in the case where the parameters of the fit were anomalous compared with the set of last

+### Stability